ktbs/ktbs/doc/source/concepts/method.rst

   and variable ``?obs`` is bound to the considered obsel, and a variable ``?pred`` is bound to the previous matching obsel (if any).
   This matcher allows for more expressive conditions.

+* The ``max_duration`` constraints (as specified in the documentation) apply to the *end* timestamps of the obsels.

+* Terminal states may have two additional attributes ``ktbs_obsel_type`` and ``ktbs_attribute``, described below.

+For each match found by the FSA, a new obsel is generated:

+* The source obsels of the new obsel are all the obsels contributing to the match.

+* The begin and end timestamps of the new obsel are, respectively, the begin of the first source obsel and the end of the last source obsel.

+* The type of the new obsel is the value of the ``ktbs_obsel_type`` of the terminal state, interpreted as a URI relative to the computed trace's model URI.
+  If this attribute is omitted, the state identifier is used instead.

+* If the terminal state has a ``ktbs_attributes`` model, additional attributes will be generated for the new obsel.
+  The value of ``ktbs_attributes`` must be a JSON object, whose keys are the *target* attribute type URIs (relative to the computed trace's model URI), and whose values are *source* attribute type URIs (relative to the source trace's model URI).
+  Each target attribute will receive the value of the source attribute of the source obsels.
+  If several values are available, the value of the latest source obsel will be kept.
+  If none of the source obsel has a source attribute, the corresponding target attribute will not be set.

 Sparql
 ``````